C3SL/hotmapper/README-en.md

 ## Data ##

-The dataset "Matrícula" can be found at the link: [INEP](http://portal.inep.gov.br/web/guest/microdados) in the section "Censo Escolar".
+The original open data set can be found at the link: [INEP](http://portal.inep.gov.br/web/guest/microdados) in the section "Censo Escolar" and "Censo da Educação Superior".

-The dataset "Local Oferta" can be found in the same link, but at the section "Censo da Educação Superior".
 Additionaly for increase the convenience, all data from "Local Oferta" is in the directory open_data.

-**NOTE**: It's important that you ta
+**NOTE**: It's important that you verify ith there is a column identifying the year of the dataset;

 ## Requirements ##